DUNE/data-mgmt-testing/NetworkVisualizer1.0/README.md

 Then within a minute or so a browser window should launch with the network visualization.

+*estimated time: ~8 minuets*

+**At this point the software will stay running, even after logout, until stopped with the "stopEverything.sh" script is run or with the command "forever stopall"

 To stop: run "sh stopEverything.sh"